Skip to Main Content

 In Washington, qualifying first-time homebuyers have access to a variety of programs and educational opportunities, including:

 • Home Advantage Program and down payment assistance: This state program is for new homebuyers — either first-time homebuyers or those who have owned in the past but do not currently.
 Through it, qualifying buyers can receive up to 4 percent of the first mortgage price in down payment assistance.
-The borrower is required to attend a free five-hour homebuyer education course in order to qualify.
+The borrower must attend a free five-hour homebuyer education course to qualify.

 How to find the best mortgage rate in Washington for you